mckinsey/vizro/vizro-core/docs/pages/user-guides/run.md

 ```bash
 gunicorn app:server --workers 4
 ```
 in the command line.
-For more Gunicorn configuration options, please refer to [Gunicorn documentation](https://docs.gunicorn.org/).
+For more Gunicorn configuration options, refer to [Gunicorn documentation](https://docs.gunicorn.org/).

 !!! warning "In production"